eProsima/Discovery-Server-docs/docs/tests.rst

     - clients only track its server liveliness by sending periodical messages to them.
 If a server dies because of lease-duration its client must resume pinging on it in order to reconnect.
-    - servers track clients and linked servers liveliness by sending preiodical messages to them.
+    - servers track clients and linked servers liveliness by sending periodical messages to them.
 If a client dies the server must propagate a :code:`DATA(p[UD])` for that client over its PDP network.
 This way all server's clients have a shared lease duration capability.

 In order to test this a python script is used to launch two discovery-servers instances:

     - A server with several clients.
-This instances will take an snapshot at the beginning and another at the end.
+These instances will take a snapshot at the beginning and another at the end.

-    - A client which references the server on the first instance.
+    - A client who references the server on the first instance.
 This process would be killed from python between the snapshots.

 The first snapshot must show how all clients (remote one included) known each other.
 After killing process 2